system_ml / 05 · FSDP / ZeRO lesson 5 / 26

 Takeaway

 ZeRO is a knob: at each click up, one more redundancy is shaved off in exchange for slightly more communication.
 FSDP (ZeRO-3) gives you memory reduction at ~1.5× DDP's comm.
-HSDP gives ~80% of that memory win at near-DDP comm.
+HSDP shards only within a group of size G (16P/G per rank vs FSDP's 16P/N), trading N/G× more resident state for a near-DDP, all-intra-node comm bill.
 Pure FSDP across nodes is wasteful; HSDP is the production default for everything that's not tensor-parallel.